Hello! I'm Carlos G. Correa.

 News

-February 2024 - New preprint!
-“Program-Based Strategy Induction for Reinforcement Learning” is out on arXiv.
+April 2024 - New conference paper!
+I’ll be presenting “Program-Based Strategy Induction for Reinforcement Learning” at CogSci this summer.
+Check the preprint out on arXiv.

 November 2023 - New preprint!
 “Exploring the hierarchical structure of human plans via program generation” is out on arXiv.
 Read the twitter thread for an overview of the paper.